-Briar Cliff University has four residence halls with a housing capacity of 580 students.
-Each hall is staffed by a Area Coordinator and Resident Assistants on each floor.
+The Briar Cliff University campus has four residence halls with a housing capacity of 580 students.
+Each hall is staffed by a area coordinator and resident assistants (RAs) on each floor.

 Briar Cliff University believes that living on campus is a vital part of the college experience.
 The best college experience is one where the curriculum and the co-curriculum are seamlessly integrated.
-Given that the educational benefits of a residential education are many and well-documented, Briar Cliff University enforces the following residency policy.
-It is the policy of Briar Cliff University that all full-time undergraduate students live in campus housing and are enrolled in a meal plan until they have reached senior class standing (91 credit hours).
+Given that the educational benefits of a residential education are many and well-documented, Briar Cliff University enforces the following residency policy:

 Exceptions to this housing policy will include students living with their parents or legal guardians within commuting distance (40 miles) of campus or individuals establishing independent status.

 An independent student meets one (or more) of the following guidelines:

 - Is at least 23 years of age.

 - Achieves independent status according to federal financial aid guidelines.